 BLOCKED state if a client is not processing the data fast enough (common with “SELECT *” queries).

 For more detailed information about a query, simply click the query ID link.
 The query detail page has a summary section, graphical representation of various stages of the query and a list of tasks.
 Each task ID can be clicked to get more information about that task.

 The summary section has a button to kill the currently running query.
 There are two visualizations available in the summary section: task execution and timeline.
-The full JSON documentation containing information and statistics about the query is available by clicking the Raw link.
+The full JSON document containing information and statistics about the query is available by clicking the JSON link.
 These visualizations and other statistics can be used to analyze where time is being spent for a query.